 - i.
 IBUs may offer structured deposits to Retail clients and Professional clients. - ii.
 Prior to offering structured deposits to Retail clients, the IBUs shall: - a) Analyse and evaluate the client's needs and design the features of the deposit to meet such needs. - b) Identify and assess the type, class or features of clients that they intend to focus for offering structured deposits. - c) Ensure that appropriate internal controls are in place regarding the development of the structured deposits, including, where appropriate, that the compliance or legal department has sufficient influence over the development process. - d) Appropriately inform the employees/distributors to ensure that structured deposits are offered only to the class of clients identified in (a) above. - e) Promote the product in a way most likely to be understood by target clients. - f) Assess the understanding of the client about the products that are proposed to be offered to him. - iii.
-IBUs shall put in place an internal product approval process to address specific (or common) challenges for product formation (taking into account the control of the product design, the interests of the target market and the management of conflicts of interest) - iv.
-Before accepting structured deposits from Retail clients, the IBU shall provide such client with a short-form or summary disclosure document about such deposit which should, at minimum, contain the following information: - a) A short description of the functioning of the deposit. - b) Tenor of the deposit. - c) Potential downside risk. - d) Applicable guarantees, if any, built in the product and limitations thereof.
+IBUs shall put in place an internal product approval process to address specific (or common) challenges for product formation (taking into account the control of the product design, the interests of the target market and the management of conflicts of interest)

-- e) Scenario analysis of returns on the deposit under three scenarios: the worst, the break-even and the best cases. - f) A qualitative description of the most important risk/s - g) Comparison with a standard term deposit of like tenor and amount. - h) Fees and costs involved (at launch of the product, but also during the duration of the product and at early redemption or termination) - i) Circumstances under which the depositor may seek premature withdrawal of the deposit and associated costs - v.
-Before offering every new structured deposit product to their clients, IBUs shall submit to the Authority a certificate, signed by the official heading the BU, to the effect that all terms and conditions laid down by the Authority for offering structured deposits have been satisfied.
+- Before accepting structured deposits from Retail clients, the IBU shall provide such client with a short-form or summary disclosure document about such deposit which should, at minimum, contain the following information: - a) A short description of the functioning of the deposit. - b) Tenor of the deposit. - c) Potential downside risk. - d) Applicable guarantees, if any, built in the product and limitations thereof. - e) Scenario analysis of returns on the deposit under three scenarios: the worst, the break-even and the best cases. - f) A qualitative description of the most important risk/s - g) Comparison with a standard term deposit of like tenor and amount. - h) Fees and costs involved (at launch of the product, but also during the duration of the product and at early redemption or termination) - i) Circumstances under which the depositor may seek premature withdrawal of the deposit and associated costs - ٧.
+Before offering every new structured deposit product to their clients, IBUs shall submit to the Authority a certificate, signed by the official heading the BU, to the effect that all terms and conditions laid down by the Authority for offering structured deposits have been satisfied. - IBUs shall not use the past performance of structured deposits for the purpose of offering them to clients. - vii.
+IBUs shall submit a report on structured deposits accepted by them in the format given below.
+Separate statements shall be submitted for structured deposit in each foreign currency.

 Date of Term Amount Reference asset, Interest rate

 deposit (months) (in FCY) index or economic

-value 8
+value 10

-9
+11

-- vi.
-IBUs shall not use the past performance of structured deposits for the purpose of offering them to clients. - vii.
-IBUs shall submit a report on structured deposits accepted by them in the format given below.
-Separate statements shall be submitted for structured deposit in each foreign currency. - viii.
+- viii.
 The above report shall be submitted on a monthly basis and by the 10th of the succeeding month to which it pertains in soft copy to ibu-reports@ifsca.gov.in. - ix.
 NIL report may be submitted in case no structured deposit (in any foreign currency) has been accepted by the IBU during the month.